Infi-Knight/flash_cards/README.md

 Please notify me if you are unable to access the demo or if it is down.

 - Please take a look at `frontend/README.md` and `backend/README.md` for a detailed overview of both components
+- **NOTE** In the UI, there is an extra bin 12 which represents hard to remember words.

 ## Development instructions